SGLMS/label-printer/README.md

-# label-printer
+# Label Printer
-Label (with barcodes) generator and printer
+Label (with barcodes) generator and printer.

+We use this library for our own projects, but you are welcome to use it or contribute to it.